bloomdevelop/feather/README.md

 # Feather

-A modern, fast, and beautiful client for revolt.chat.
+A modern, fast, and sleek client for revolt.chat.

 > Powered by [Turborepo](https://turbo.build/)